 As COVID-19 restrictions relax, vaccinations roll-out and the weather warms, many Portlanders are moving through shared public spaces with new and ongoing concerns.
 RHYTHM will document this unique time and share how our communities are imagining their safety as a result of their experiences.

-To culminate this project, a Day of Engagement will be presented on Saturday, October 9th at Orchards of 82nd.
+To culminate this project, a virtual presentation will be presented on Sunday, December 4th.
 Stories shared by interviewees and cohort members will inspire and be woven into new works created by Unit Souzou and artistic collaborators – visual artist, Horatio Law and film artists, Dawn Jones Redstone and Annie Tonsiengsom.